 He poured a glass of white wine and went back into the living room with it, handing it to Mrs. Hudson.
-He'd not yet told Harry this, but he was absurdly proud that every other adult in the house had had at least one drink that afternoon, and she'd managed to stay strong.
-He and Molly had planned yet another "dry" Christmas; Harry had insisted on trying her willpower.
+He and Molly had initially planned yet another "dry" Christmas, but Harry had insisted on trying her willpower and come through victorious.
 Three months of therapy at the Harley Street Clinic had done her good.
 She looked up from where she was sitting cross-legged on the floor, a stuffed polar bear in her hands.

-"John, don't be so miserable," she objected.
-"For God's sake, it's a polar bear that sings "I'd Like to Teach The World to Sing" in the voice of Jimmy Durante.
+"John, don't be so miserable," she said.
+"For God's sake, it's a polar bear that sings 'I'd Like to Teach The World to Sing' in the voice of Jimmy Durante.
 I could play this all day."